yquemener/MLMPL/README.md

 What
 ====
-[MLMPL](mlmpl-0.1.txt) is a license designed to apply to pre-trained machine learning models.
-It allows to share a model in a copyleft fashion: allowing modification and reuse but guaranteeing that the model remains open.
+[MLMPL](mlmpl-0.1.txt) is a license designed for pre-trained machine learning models.
+It works in a copyleft fashion: it allows modification and reuse but guarantees that the model remains open.

 Why
 ===
-Existing open source license assume you are releasing something that can have a binary form and a source code form.
+Existing open source licenses assume you are releasing something that can have a binary form and a source code form.
 These notions are not directly applicable to the machine learning world.
-This license disambiguates a few things.
+This license disambiguates these notions.

 How
 ===